Our Blog

 Google Search Console measures how consistently Google is indexing your client's content.
 It also evaluates where that content ranks in search and shows issues that need correction.

 The Performance screen shows the total number of clicks and impressions your client's content has earned.
 It also shows the Click Through Rate (CTR) of impressions and keywords your client is ranking for in the Top 100.
-Google updates this Performance screen often.
-It's a good idea to check back several times a week to see changes.
+Google updates this Performance screen often, and it's a good idea to check back several times a week to see changes.

 The URL Inspection tool is vital.
 By adding the URL of a page, you can see if Google has indexed that page.
 If they haven't, your client is losing out on traffic.
 If the page isn't indexed, no one can find it unless they type its address directly into a browser!